ngkc1996/teamsbot/readmes/README-Azure-Setup.md

 - Go to the Web App Bot page in the Azure portal.
 - Under App Service Settings > Configuration, fill in the 3 values.

-If you are planning to use Bot Framework Emulator locally, you need to update your .env file as well.
+If you are planning to use Bot Framework Emulator locally, you need to update your .env file.